50085676/hello-world/README.md

 # hello-world
 This repository is for practising the GitHub Flow
-My name is Jonah and i study foundation degree software engineering
+My name is Jonah and I study Foundation Degree Software Engineering